-To help alums moving to the area, we’ve put together the following list of ways to find apartments and roommates, to get around D.C., and other important information.
+To help alumni moving to the area, we’ve put together the following list of ways to find apartments and roommates, to get around D.C., and other important information.
 Feel free to start here: Moving to Washington, DC Wiki

 Of course, if you have any other questions, please feel free to contact us at [email protected], or post a question on our Facebook page.

 FINDING SOMEWHERE TO LIVE (AND PEOPLE TO LIVE WITH)

 Washington Post Jobs